limit123123/limit123123/README.md

 -->

 🔭 I’m currently working on 英伦刚强工作室...<br>
-🌱 I’m currently learning nlp and deep learning..
+🌱 I’m currently learning nlp and deep learning..<br>
-💬 Ask me about python,java,c and project need
+💬 Ask me about python,java,c and project need<br>
-📫 How to reach me: vx:(bj-caubjut-newstart)
+📫 How to reach me: vx:(bj-caubjut-newstart)(When you have project need!!)<br>
+You hava any question can email(1029930857@qq.com)